What’s so famous about Gobi?

 FAQ about Gobi desert

-Does anyone in the Gobi Desert?
+Does anyone live in the Gobi Desert?

 Yes, there are people who live in the Gobi Desert.
 They are mostly nomadic herders who move around with their animals to find pasture and water.
-Some of the tribes that live in the Gobi desert include the Kazakhs, Mongols, and Tuvinians.
+Some of the tribes that live in the Gobi desert include the Kazakhs, Mongols and Tuvinians.

 Who owns the Gobi Desert?